nataliababic/swdevel-lab-hfarm/README.md

 ```

 #### ** Preprocess Data**

-    - Performs data preprocessing task:
+Performs a data preprocessing task:
     - Adding a Holiday column indicating where the date is a holiday or not.
-    - Shift the Duration column to Visitors for data in the year 2021.
+    - Shifting the Duration column to Visitors for data in the year 2021.
-    - Shift Duration to 0 for data in the year 2021.
+    - Shifting Duration to 0 for data in the year 2021.

 #### Parameters
     - `data (DataFrame)` : the input DataFrame.

 #### Returns
     - `dataFrame` : the preprocessed DataFrame.

 #### Example Usage
 Assuming 'raw_data' is your original DataFrame:
 ```processed_data = preprocess_data(raw_data)
 print(processed_data.head())
 ```

 #### ** Convert to Minutes**
 A function that converts strings containing the duration into minutes.

 #### Parameters
     - `duration_str (str)` : the duration string.

 #### Returns
     - `int` : the duration in minutes.

 #### Example Usage
 Pass a duration string to convert to minutes
 ```duration = "2 hours 30 minutes" ```

 Convert the duration string to minutes
 ```result_minutes = convert_to_minutes(duration)